SkinnyDevi/webui_tavernai_charas/README.md

 This extension was made for [oobabooga's text generation webui](https://github.com/oobabooga/text-generation-webui).

 ## Installation

-You need a little bit of coding knowldge (close to none, but the more the better).
+### Downloading the extension

+#### Git

+If you have git installed in your system, please clone this extension inside the extensions folder.
+The extension can be installed in the general `extensions` folder, or the `user_data/extensions`. ***It is recommended to install in the `user_data/extensions` folder for easier data migration on version changes.***

+#### Manual download

+To download this extension, click the green "Code" button, and select "Download ZIP.".
+Finally, extract the contents inside the general `extensions` folder, or the `user_data/extensions`. ***It is recommended to install in the `user_data/extensions` folder for easier data migration on version changes.***

+### Activating the extension

 If you used a 'one-click-installer', open the `CMD_FLAGS.txt` file inside your installation folder.

 If you used the 'portable' version or newer, you can find `CMD_FLAGS.txt` inside the `user_data` folder.

 To activate the extension, you must add the following to an existing line or new line (if no other startup flags are used):

 ```
 --extensions webui_tavernai_charas
 ```

 With this, the extension activates and you will see upon restart of the WebUI a new section with the extension contents.

-For more information on how to install and activate users, please refer to the [original documentation by oobaboga](https://github.com/oobabooga/text-generation-webui/blob/main/docs/Extensions.md)
+For more information on how to install and activate, please refer to the [original documentation by oobaboga](https://github.com/oobabooga/text-generation-webui/wiki/07-%E2%80%90-Extensions)

-## Support me!
+## Support me

 This extension takes some time to make, and I love working on it and fixing it for the community.

 Want to support my development?
 Donate me over [Paypal](https://paypal.me/skinnydevi)!